Time to move on? You can sell your home at any time you chose. Our team is here to answer any questions you have and help you through this.

 We will complete the valuation as soon as possible.
 The valuer will need to visit your home and inspect it externally and internally.
 They will also consider other houses in your area for comparison.
 Once they have completed their work we will send you a letter outlining the valuation, normally within two weeks of your request.

 - 6. How much do you owe Co-Ownership?

-If you received your offer on or before the 31st October 2019 then the amount you will need to repay Co-Ownership is based on the valuation.
+If you received your offer (this is the initial offer that you received before you first purchased your home) on or before the 31st October 2019 then the amount you will need to repay Co-Ownership is based on the valuation.
 If you have made any improvements to your home, you alone benefit from the value it’s added to your home.

-If you received your offer on or after 1st November 2019 then the amount you will need to repay will be based on either; the sale agreed price or the equity valuation, whatever is higher.
+If you received your offer (this is the initial offer that you received before you first purchased your home) on or after 1st November 2019 then the amount you will need to repay will be based on either; the sale agreed price or the equity valuation, whatever is higher.
 If you have made any improvements to your home, you alone benefit from the value it’s added to your home.
 The sale agreed price of your home should align with the Co-Ownership valuation.
 If your sale agreed price is higher than Co-Ownership’s market value this will increase the amount due to us on the sale of your home.
 If this is the case, please let us know.
 If your sale agreed price is lower than Co-Ownership’s market value, then please let us know.

 - 7. Decision to sell

 Within the valuation letter there is a form for you to let us know if you’d like to progress your purchase.
 You should aim to complete that and send it back to us as soon as possible.
 You should also let your solicitor, mortgage adviser and/or lender know the outcome of your valuation to help them progress your finance.